Many drivers have collisions during their first week of owning a new car because they do not know where the controls are.

 Whenever you get into a vehicle that is new to you, take time to find out where the controls are.
 You must be able to operate the windshield wipers, windshield washers, horn, lights, heater, radio, turn signals and emergency flashers without looking at them.
 With the vehicle stationary, practise looking at the road ahead while you reach and adjust each control.

 Read the owner's manual.
 New vehicles have new design features that you should be familiar with if you are to drive safely and get maximum enjoyment and efficiency from your vehicle's equipment.
+Visit mycardoeswhat.org to learn more about how to use safety technology and features such as back-up cameras, lane departure alerts, and blind spot detection.

 Before you drive check that: